Guide

 The Commitments of Traders (COT) report is a weekly publication from the US Commodity Futures Trading Commission (CFTC).
 It shows the aggregate open positions of different categories of traders in futures and options markets regulated by the CFTC — including currency futures traded on the Chicago Mercantile Exchange (CME).

 For FX traders, the report provides a window into the positioning of the most sophisticated market participants: hedge funds, commodity trading advisors (CTAs), proprietary trading firms, and other large speculative accounts.
-This is institutional-level data, made public for free, every Friday afternoon.
+This is institutional-level data, published by the CFTC every Friday afternoon.

 Data source in the terminal: The COT panel pulls directly from CFTC.gov.
 Data is updated weekly (Friday release covers positions as of the prior Tuesday).
 The panel header shows the "week ending" date so you always know how current the data is.